-The University will use the following procedures to respond to behavior which violates the values of the University and the responsibilities enumerated in the Statement.
+The University will use the following procedures to respond to behavior that violates the values of the University and the responsibilities enumerated in the Anchor.
 Resolution and appeal processes are administrative functions and are not subject to the same rules of civil or criminal proceedings.
 Because some violations of these standards are also violations of law, students may be accountable to both the legal system and the University’s policies.
 All meetings, conferences, hearing and appeal processes, and other interactions under this policy, may be conducted in person or remotely as appropriate.

 6.1 Academic Misconduct Procedures

 OSCCR works collaboratively with all GVSU faculty members to address academic misconduct concerns.
 Academic misconduct procedures apply to any allegation of academic misconduct

 that happens in a course, program of study, or research.
 Violations of the standards of academic integrity that fall outside this definition will follow the General Conduct Procedures defined in Section 6.2.

 6.1.1 Instructor Responsibility

 If an instructor suspects any instance of academic misconduct, the instructor must notify and meet with the student to discuss the incident.
 Based on the outcome of that meeting, the instructor may find there was no act of academic misconduct and take no further action.
 If the instructor finds there was an act of academic misconduct and the instructor would like to impose an academic penalty, the instructor must report the matter to OSCCR with sufficient evidence/relevant information to substantiate their finding, and with a recommendation for the imposed academic penalty listed below:

 - Require the student to redo the work in question.